These gluten-free spritz cookies are perfectly buttery, light, and simple to make! They’re also dairy-free and AIP.

 1. Preheat the oven t0 350 F and line a large baking sheet with parchment paper.

-2. Sift together the arrowroot, coconut flour, gelatin, and baking soda
+2. Sift together the arrowroot, coconut flour, gelatin, and baking soda.
+Set aside.

-4. Using a cookie press (like this), set up according to manufacturer’s instructions and fill with the dough.
+4. Using a cookie press (like this), set it up according to the manufacturer’s instructions and fill it with the dough.
 Use a decorative plate of your choice (I used Christmas trees, wreaths, and snowflakes).
 Place the cookie press plate side down onto the baking sheet and press the lever on the cookie press.
-Hold it flat onto the baking sheet and allow the cookie to drop down.
+Hold it flat on the baking sheet, allowing the cookie to stick to the parchment paper.
 Pull the cookie press back and repeat.
-If the cookie dough gets stuck and doesn’t drop down use a butter knife or spoon to carefully pull it back.
-Repeat for all of the dough, changing out the decorative plates as you go.
+If the cookie dough gets stuck, use a spoon to pull it back carefully.
+Repeat for all the dough, changing the decorative plates as you go.

-6. Make the optional icing by mixing the coconut oil, coconut butter (and matcha for green icing) and drizzle over the cookies.
-Add shredded coconut if desired.
+6. Make the optional icing by mixing the coconut oil, coconut butter (and matcha for green icing) and carefully dip the top of the cookies, one by one.
+Place on a plate and top with sprinkles if desired, and allow to set in the fridge until the icing is hardened.

 Notes